-Figure 1.
+Figure 6.
 Overview of relevant artefacts

-- Node Something that has properties that can be mapped to some other properties. - Mappable Something that can be mapped to some other thing according to specified mapping rules.
+- Mappable Something that can be mapped to some other thing according to specified mapping rules.
 Orphan mappables are mappables whose owning node is not known or not relevant to the problem. - Mapping The result of the application of mapping rules, i.e., a relation between one FROM mappable and one or more TO mappables.
 Note that the semantic interpretation of a mapping highly depends on the application scenario. - Mapping rule A function that specifies how mappings are created, i.e., how one mappable can be related to other mappables. - Mappable or node detail Additional attribute of a mappable or a node in the form of a {detail name:detail value} pair.
 Details are optional and can be defined in the context of a specific application scenario.

-To illustrate these abstract definitions, Figure 2 provides a simple example, where real-world objects depicted on the left hand side are represented on the right hand side in the form of our GEMMA concepts.
+To illustrate these abstract definitions, Figure 7 provides a simple example, where real-world objects depicted on the left hand side are represented on the right hand side in the form of our GEMMA concepts.

-Figure 2.
+Figure 7.
 Simple example